-- 1. The use of learning analytics is intended to support and benefit all students by helping them engage with, and progress in, their studies and increasing the university's understanding of how best to teach and support them in the future.
-Learning analytics will not be used for any purposes other than those stated in the privacy notice without appropriate consultation and decision, after the end of the pilot. - 2.
+1. The use of learning analytics is intended to support and benefit all students by helping them engage with, and progress in, their studies and increasing the university's understanding of how best to teach and support them in the future.
+Learning analytics

+- will not be used for any purposes other than those stated in the privacy notice without appropriate consultation and decision. - 2.
 Learning analytics will be utilised as a starting point for conversations between staff and students to put in place appropriate and timely support for students. - 3.
 Data on the learning analytics system should not be used and acted upon in isolation, as it does not represent a full picture of engagement.
 It is recommended that staff view the learning analytics data alongside other available sources (e.g., student emails or conversations with tutors) and the student's own views about their engagement and progress, to ensure they have a full picture of engagement and possible barriers to the student's engagement and achievement. - 4.
 Learning analytics data relating to identifiable individual students will only be viewed by relevant and appropriate staff who need to have access to provide support to students. - 5.
-The learning analytics pilot will inform any review of BU's 3K Engagement Monitoring and Withdrawal: Procedure, which states in paragraph 5.1 'BU does not routinely capture individual students' attendance at specific teaching sessions' with two exceptions).
-The pilot experience will be used to evaluate the practice of routine attendance capture for BU students.
-During the pilot the learning analytics service will be reviewed monthly by the Learning Analytics Working Group.
-Once the pilot is complete, findings from the pilot will be evaluated, with appropriate consultation with students and staff, and a decision taken (in accordance with BU's governance framework) as to the future scope of use of JISC LA within BU and how this will be managed.
-New policy will be put in place as required to cover future established use of LA (including use of attendance capture as discussed above). - 6.
-If BU decides that it will continue to use the JISC system and implement it generally across BU, the service will be reviewed annually or as required by the service owner in consultation with other appropriate staff.
-The aim of annual review would be to ensure BU's use of learning analytics adheres to policy and relevant law, remains fit for purpose, continues to be data protection compliant, and aligns with the needs of the university and the student body (continuing to fulfil the aims set out above).

-- 7. Any changes in data sources or the use of learning analytics will go through a consultation process with staff and students.
+The learning analytics data will inform any review of BU's 3K Engagement and Attendance Policy and Procedure for 2023/24, which states in paragraph 5.1 'The University monitors student engagement on an individual and aggregated basis.
+It does this by routinely capturing and analysing.'
+The Code will be updated to cover future established use of LA (including use of attendance capture as discussed above). - 6.
+The service will be reviewed annually or as required by the service owner in consultation with other appropriate staff.
+The aim of the annual review would be to ensure BU's use of learning analytics adheres to policy and relevant law, remains fit for purpose, continues to be data protection compliant, and aligns with the needs of the university and the student body (continuing to fulfil the aims set out above). - 7.
+Any changes in data sources or the use of learning analytics will go through a consultation process with staff and students.
 New data sources (which could include the library system, Panopto or Zoom) will be selected based on their impact on student engagement and learning and will be subject to approval by the Fusion Learning Steering Group, or any other approver stated in relevant BU policy.
 Thereafter, any changes will be communicated to staff and students through BU's regular communication channels. - 8.
 All staff utilising learning analytics will be provided with training and support from the FLIE team to ensure maximum value is drawn from the system and data. - 9.
 FLIE will work closely with IT for system support. - 10.
 Learning analytics will not be used for the following purposes: - a.
 To monitor academic staff job performance (e.g., job appraisals, performance management). - b.
 To monitor student activity not related to teaching and learning.